Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 9. They cultivate a sense of gratitude.

 They regularly take time to appreciate the good things in their lives, big and small.
-This practice helps them focus on the positive and avoid dwelling on negativity.
+Doing so means they can focus on the positive and avoid dwelling on negativity.
 By cultivating gratitude, they create a buffer against anger and frustration, as they are constantly reminded of the blessings in their lives.

 They prioritise their physical and emotional well-being, ensuring they get enough sleep, eat nutritious food, and engage in activities that bring them joy.
-This self-care routine helps them maintain a stable mood and reduce stress, making them less susceptible to anger triggers.
+Following a regular self-care routine helps them maintain a stable mood and reduce stress, making them less susceptible to anger triggers.

 11. They surround themselves with positive people.

 They choose to spend their time with people who uplift and support them, rather than those who bring them down.
-This positive social circle reinforces their calm demeanour and provides a safe space to express their feelings without fear of judgment or criticism.
+Maintaining a positive social circle reinforces their calm demeanour and provides a safe space to express their feelings without fear of judgement or criticism.

 12. They have a growth mindset.